guinso/web-starter-kit/README.md

 web-starter-kit
 ===============

-This is general purpose client-server model web
-This project consist of 2 main pages:
+This is general purpose client-server model web.
+This project consist of 2 main page section:
 - Production page (use by enduser)
 - Admistration page (use by back office administrator)